launchscout/live-templates/README.md

 ## Template syntax

-The template syntax is provided by the [templize](https://github.com/dy/templize) library.
-Expressions are surrounded by `{{}}`.
-See templize docs for all supported expressions and features.
+The template syntax is provided by the [sprae](https://github.com/dy/sprae) library.
+Earlier versions used templize, which is no longer supported by the author.
+Expressions are set on elements special attributes such as:

+* `:each` to repeat
+* `:text` to set a value
+* `@click`, `@submit` to attach event handlers

+There a quite a few more, for the full list see the [sprae README](https://github.com/dy/sprae)

 ## Sending events

-To send events to a LiveState backend, the `send()` function is provided and able to be called from event handlers in the template.
-It expects an event name as an argument.
+To send events to a LiveState backend, the `sendEvent()` function is provided and able to be called from event handlers in the template.
+It expects an event name and event as arguments.
 It will convert DOM events as follows:

 * submit and input events will send the FormData and prevent the default event behaviour.
 * click events will send the dataset of the element (any `data-` attributes).